viamrobotics/docs/docs/deeper-dive/robot-to-robot-comms.md

 [^wrtc]:WebRTC: <a href="https://webrtcforthecurious.com/" target="_blank">ht<span></span>tps://webrtcforthecurious.com/</a>

-An outline of how WebRTC is utilized lives on <a href="https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection" target="_blank">Go.dev</a>[^gdev], but in short, an RDK is always waiting on the Viam App ([https://app.viam.com](https://app.viam.com)) to inform it of a connection requesting to be made to it whereby it sends details about itself and how to connect on a per connection basis.
+An outline of how WebRTC is utilized lives on <a href="https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection" target="_blank">Go.dev</a>[^gdev], but in short, an RDK is always waiting on the Viam app ([https://app.viam.com](https://app.viam.com)) to inform it of a connection requesting to be made to it whereby it sends details about itself and how to connect on a per connection basis.
-Once a connection is made, the Viam App is no longer involved in any packet transport and leaves it up to the two peers to communicate with each other.
+Once a connection is made, the Viam app is no longer involved in any packet transport and leaves it up to the two peers to communicate with each other.

 [^gdev]:Go.dev WebRTC Connection: <a href="https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection" target="_blank"><ht<span></span>tps://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection</a>